reagan-meant/SIDEP-3-Docker-Setup/README.md

 | OpenCR    | http://localhost:3000/crux  |  root@intrahealth.org  : intrahealth|

 ### Possible challenges
-Ensure the .db file at the root has permissions to allow docker to write files
+Ensure the .db folder at the root has permissions to allow docker to write files